 Being present means not thinking about our past, nor projecting our future.
 It means paying attention to this moment as it’s arising through our senses without judgment or commentary.

-Thoughts happen, they keep coming no matter how present we are.
+Thoughts happen, they can keep coming no matter how present we are.
 To be present with thoughts involves being aware of the fact that thoughts are appearing, but (and here’s the big but) without identifying with those thoughts.
 In other words, noticing the presence of thoughts without getting involved in their stories, content, or going down the rabbit hole into which they beckon.

 Being in the present moment means directly experiencing what’s arising in the body, in the senses, which also includes paying attention to what’s happening in the mind.